The real challenge isn’t building an ML model, but building an integrated ML system and having control over it in production.

 Tools like Elucidata’s Polly facilitate the ML community’s efforts to bring advantages to the field of biology.
 Polly creates a unique, centralized ecosystem that enables a diverse team of biologists, bioinformaticians and data scientists to get access to ML-ready data and focus on insight discovery in place of data cleaning, preparation and processing.

 Often in life sciences, a lot of focus usually is on data generation compared to analyzing it.
-Recently announced NIH Common Fund’s Bridge to Artificial Intelligence (Bridge2AI) program aims to generate new flagship biomedical data sets that are ethically sourced and accessible.
+Programs like the NIH Common Fund’s Bridge to Artificial Intelligence (Bridge2AI) aim to generate new flagship biomedical data sets that are ethically sourced and accessible.
 Initiatives such as Bridge2AI are an indication of the growing demand for AI in medicine.
 Combine high-quality biomedical data with MLOps tools and what one has is a robust ML product that can rewrite the history of mankind!